 We moved many times over the years, beginning in New York City.
 That was followed by Larchmont, NY; Clinton, NY; Ponca City, OK; McMurray, PA--a suburb of Pittsburgh; and Dumfries, in Northern Virginia.
 In 2014, we came full circle and moved back to my hometown of Lockport, NY, where we have a home on the banks of the Erie Canal.

 In 1981, when my daughter was two, I wanted to find a simple retelling of the Christmas story for her, and couldn't find anything I liked.
 That's when I uttered the fateful words, "I could do that."
 I began by taking a correspondence course from the Institute of Children's Literature.
 In 1986, a children's writer's group was begun at my local public library.
 I went to the first meeting, and have been a member ever since.
 Then, in 1997, I enrolled in the MFA in Writing for Children program at Vermont College, in Montpelier, VT.
 Midway through that program, in February 1998, I sold my first book, Snow Ponies.

 Somebody once asked me if I could have my dream job, what would it be?
 My reply was that I have my dream job (although I would have loved to have been a backup singer for John Denver!).
 I love kids, I love books, I love writing--and while the words don't always come easily and there are days when I find myself looking for excuses not to sit down at my computer, there is really no other job I'd rather have.

 I don't spend all my time writing, though.
-When I'm not writing or reading, I enjoy art quilting, music of all kinds, especially Irish traditional, watching movies and live theater, and canoeing and fishing with my husband.
-(We always throw the fish back!)
+When I'm not writing or reading, I enjoy photography, art quilting, music of all kinds, especially Irish traditional, and watching movies and live theater.

 Incidentally, it took me twenty-two years to get that Christmas book written!
 Its title is This Is The Stable, and it came out in 2006.